samssausages/tdarr/readme.md

 I have a library for low quality, high quality, Animation, Movies.
 Each has their own quality settings.
 Then I just move the files I'm processing into the corresponding library folder and tdarr will process as needed.

 - While I have ran thousands of files through this flow, please consider this beta!
 Do not trust it with your media library until you have ran a bunch of various files through it and understand how it operates!
 Let me know if you run into unexpected behavior!
 - Do not use with DV or HDR+.
 Could cause playback error.
-Works fine with basic HDR
+Works fine with basic HDR (Fix for DV is on the roadmap)
 - CPU & QSV need more testing, as I don't use them often.
-NVENC is well tested
+NVENC is well tested.
 - This Flow is designed to be used with an input and output directory
 - Uses the -vbr method to obtain a predictable bitrate.
-With cq as a fallback method.
+With cq as a fallback method, or when we decide the bitrate is too low for -vbr to work well.
 - Languages not defined in the audio_language variable are removed

 # Features